List of DC Comics characters: D: Bernard Dowd in other media

-An adaptation of Bernard Dowd named Bernard Fitzmartin appears in Titans, portrayed by James Scully.
-This version is the Director of Special Projects at S.T.A.R.
-Labs, who develops mutual feelings for Tim Drake.
+A character based on Bernard Dowd named Bernard Fitzmartin appears in Titans, portrayed by James Scully.
+He is the Director of Special Projects at S.T.A.R.
+Labs, who becomes the boyfriend of Tim Drake.

 Draaga

 Draaga is an alien character in the DC Comics universe.
 He first appeared in The Adventures of Superman #454 (May 1989), and was created by Jerry Ordway, Roger Stern, and George Pérez.

 In the "Superman in Exile" storyline, Superman exiles himself from Earth and is forced to participate in Mongul's gladiatorial games.
-During this time, he fights reigning champion Draaga, who is chosen to lead Warworld following Mongul's defeat.
+During this time, he fights reigning champion Draaga who is chosen to lead Warworld following Mongul's defeat.

 Draaga returns in the "Panic in the Sky" storyline, where Maxima hires him to destroy Superman.
 Draaga joins Superman in the fight against Brainiac to regain his honor and is killed by an anti-matter doomsday device.